Skip to main content

 Smartphone screen showing two friends in glasses smiling for a selfie, with camera gridlines visible and hands holding the phone in the foreground.

-These simple tweaks will help your glasses sit naturally and reduce reflections.
-They’re often all you need when learning how to look good in photos.
+These small tweaks help your glasses sit naturally and reduce unwanted reflections.
+They’re often all you need when learning how to take photos with glasses.

 6. Think about colour and styling

-• Match tones for a softer, more cohesive style
+• Coordination: Match tones for a softer, more cohesive style

-Your eyeglasses can elevate your outfit when styled thoughtfully.
-As part of your personal style, you can use them to your advantage.
+Your eyeglasses are part of your personal style, so use them to enhance your overall look.

 Woman wearing red glasses and yellow sleeveless top, taking a selfie in a lush garden, surrounded by green foliage and orange flowers